CloakedWayne/Monolith_Panels/README.md

 ![3](Images/inside.png)

 ## BOM
-### DISCLAIMER: This is a challenging mod and lot of the stuff is still untested.
+### DISCLAIMER: This is a challenging mod and a lot of the stuff is still untested.
 The BOM quantities can greatly vary based on how you build it.
 Always refer to CAD.

 ![4](Images/spread_out.png)